sarthakagrawal927/interview-prep/blog/README.md

 Ways to reach the bottom-right corner of a matrix with exactly k turns allowed Weighted Interval Scheduling Problem
 Box Stacking Problem
-Find total ways to reach the n’th stair with at-most m steps Find total ways to reach the n’th stair from the bottom Activity Selection Problem
+Find total ways to reach the nth stair with at-most m steps Find total ways to reach the nth stair from the bottom Activity Selection Problem
 Find minimum number of deletions required to convert a string into palindrome Calculate minimum cost to reach destination city from source city